 Those in the construction industry are no strangers to the process of building something from the ground up.
 And, like with any project you take on, you’ll want to lay the foundations of your business properly from the get-go – which means creating a logo that screams “safety”.

-Check out this collection of construction logos that are already in the market, and then scroll down for your recommended style guide!
+Check out this collection of construction logos that are a mix of our design and logos that are already in the market, and then scroll down for your recommended style guide!

 Construction Logo Ideas

 Construction Logo Design Tips

 Most construction logos overwhelmingly favor abstract icons, often using straight or crooked lines that are reminiscent of structure, tools, roads, and movement.